 Today I want to talk about the one thing that shatters our confidence more than anything else, and ruins so many budding new relationships:

-You know this voice — it’s the one that tells you that you’re not thin enough, that other people won’t like you, that you shouldn’t try something new because you can’t do it.
+You know this voice — it’s the one that tells you that you’re not thin enough, that other people won’t like you, that men won’t be attracted to you, or that you shouldn’t bother giving something a go when you’ll fail at it.

-Sometimes it can be so debilitating that in order to keep you from failing, it keeps you from doing the things you need to do in order to be successful.
+Sometimes it can be so debilitating that in order to keep you from failing, it keeps you from doing the very things that you actually need to do to get to where you want to go.